Doctor Venom (deceased)

 Electronics: Doctor Venom has also worked hard to understand how advanced, electronic devices work.
 Whether he's attempting to build or repair one, or even trying to figure out just what a mysterious electronic device is doing, he should receive a +1 RS on such efforts.

 Guns: though he prefers to stay in the lab most of the time, it's a sad truth that Doctor Venom has to do field work now and then, often amongst those hostile to himself.
 As such, he learned how to use guns, and can fire any rifle or pistol at his Coordination +1 RS.

 Psychology: another area that the evil Doctor Venom has mastered is the fine art of psychiatry.
 Knowing this science from both a physical and mental standpoint, he can add a +1 RS to all ACTs involving the mind - especially when attempting to control it!

 As a member of Cobra, Doctor Venom could theoretically rely upon them for assistance should he need it.
 Of course, if they decide he is either expendable or not worth the effort, they may leave him for dead (which they have, in fact, done on several occasions).

 While he is 'on the job', Doctor Venom is all business.
 He wears a white lab coat atop a white collared, long-sleeved business shirt.
 He accents this with a solid black tie, black leather shoes, and trousers that were mostly brown, but sometimes of other hues as well.

 Doctor Venom is an evil, conniving villain.
-And really, 'villain' is the best word to describe him, for while he is inquisitive about the nature of the universe, he's willing to experiment on anything - or anyone - in order to prove his bizarre theories correct.
+And really, 'villain' is the best word to describe him, for while he is inquisitive about the nature of the universe, he's willing to experiment on anything - or anyone - to prove his bizarre theories correct.